 - confirming completion

-That process is what keeps owner-tenant relationships from going off the rails.
+That process keeps owner-tenant relationships from going off the rails.
+In addition, it gives you the paper trail you need if a disagreement comes up later.

-Accounting time (because clean books don’t happen by accident)
+Accounting time: clean books do not happen by accident

-- late fees (and whether your lease supports them)
+- late fees, if your lease supports them

 - repairs and who paid